 Compared to being in a neutral mood, for example, being in an angry mood leads us to make more simplistic, irrational decisions, to blame others when things go wrong, and to make overly optimistic risk estimates, according to Harvard Kennedy School of Government professor Jennifer S. Lerner.

-Becoming Sidetracked in Negotiation
+Becoming Sidetracked in Business Negotiations

 Unfortunately, we are often unaware that our emotions can have such a significant impact on our judgments and decisions in price negotiation and other forms of negotiation.
-That’s why Lerner advises negotiators to wait until strong feelings have waned before making an important decision in a negotiation.
+That’s why Lerner advises negotiators to wait until strong feelings have waned before making an important decision in a business negotiation.